Probabilistic Symmetry for Multi-Agent Dynamics: PECCO

 The high-level architecture of our model is illustrated in Figure \ref{fig:model}.
 PECCO takes as input the positions of all agents ${x}_{1:t}$ in the past, and the covariance matrix $\Sigma_{x,j}$ at time $j$.
 It outputs the probability distribution of each agents' velocity as a 2-D Gaussian $\T{N}(\mu_{v,j+1}^{(i)}$, $\Sigma_{v,j+1}^{(i)})$ for the next time step.
 The velocity distribution is then integrated into a position distribution $\mathcal{N}$($\mu_{x, j+1}^{(i)}$, $\Sigma_{x, j+1}^{(i)}$) through dynamics integration.
 PECCO predicts the future $k$ timesteps autoregressively.
-The output distributions are guaranteed to be equivariant under rotation.
+The output distributions are guaranteed to be rotational equivariant by our model implementation.